aruzaev/The-Meaning-Of-The-Universe/Chapter 9 - Joining Data From Multiple Tables.md

 The orders table is the "deficient table" because it has missing data "customers that haven't placed orders"

-The operator is places on the side of the deficient table
+The operator is placed on the side of the deficient table

 Some limitations
 - The operator can only be used for one table in the joining condition.
 You can't create NULL rows in both tables are the same time
-- A condition that has the outer join operator can't use the IN or OR operators
+- A condition that has the outer join operator **can't use the IN or OR operators**

 #### Join Method